smith-kyle/audio-journal/README.md

 slow down, to organize one’s thoughts, I find the 5x slow down makes it a non-starter.
 So instead lets optimize for gross word count!

-    pip install -r requirements.txt
-    sudo ./run.sh

 ## Future work

-- Deploy to a raspberry pi
+- Offer a alternative storage options
-- Interface with a push to talk microphone
+- Interface with a mic, always on, wait for wake word
-- Integrate with other document storage options e.g. Google docs